-trade barriers the which the are arena in political/economic system manifests one of its greatest weaknesses.
+Global trade barriers are the arena in which the current political/economic system manifests one of its greatest weaknesses.
 The world is at the stage where the early American colonies were at the time of the Articles of Confederation.
 Had this nation evolved into state-by-state tariffs, barriers, and trade agreements, the U.S. would not have developed into one nation, but rather a multiplicity of quarreling mini-nations.
-The current division of the world into "developed" and "developing" nations has proved insufficient, and "emerging" nations such as BRIC and South Korea are rapidly becoming economic powerhouses.
-As Susan Schwab says, "In private, most emerging and developing countries acknowledge that it is in their interest to bridge the increasingly artificial divide between developed and developing nations when it comes to global issues such as trade, international finance, and climate change."
-2
+The current division of the world into "developed" and "developing" nations has proved insufficient, and "emerging" nations such as BRIC and South Korea are rapidly becoming As Susan Schwab says, "In private, most economic powerhouses. emerging and developing countries acknowledge that it is in their interest to bridge the increasingly artificial divide between developed and developing nations when it comes to global issues such as trade, international finance, and climate change."2

-Right to fair trade.
-From the dawn of human civilization, people bartered and exchanged goods.
+From the dawn of human civilization, Right to fair trade. people bartered and exchanged goods.
 Some were satisfied that the goods were of equal worth, or that exchanges bought security, peace and other non-tangible benefits among neighbors.
 With time, commerce and movement of goods in the form of shipping and manufacture yielded vast monetary rewards and wealth to middle and major traders.
 Our focus on air, water, land, cultural expression, health access, informational communication, and silence all have an economic aspect that we need to consider in any commercial reflection.
 Fair distribution of goods is at the heart of authentic trading, and this takes more than one-on-one negotiations among nations; truly this is a global matter, and the mechanisms for multi-lateral trade agreements are difficult.
 It is not that various regulations must change; the system must change, and be succeeded by one with enforcement powers in trade matters as well as finances and climate-change legislation.
 Fair trade must replace "free trade."